-We are 'n formal club focussed on showcasing the wonders of mountains to our members.
+We are a formal club focused on showcasing the wonders of the mountains to our members.

 What do we do?

-We find are out in the mountains on a regular basis by means of hiking, rock climbing, kloofing, or caving.
+We are out in the mountains on a regular basis hiking, rock climbing, kloofing, or caving.
 We either do day trips, weekend or multi-day excursions.

 Why do we do it?

-This is a very long debate where no exact consensus has been reached, but what we can say is that we all have a passion for mountains!
+This is a very long debate where no final consensus has been reached, but what we can say is that we all have a passion for mountains!

 The Stellenbosch Section was established in 1893, shortly after the Cape Section.
 After a few years, however, it gradually died out and was re-established in 1953.
-History is described in the article by Ernst Lotz in Journal no. 86 of 1983, p.12 -15, entitled “Dertig jaar is ‘n leeftyd”.
+The history is described in the article by Ernst Lotz in Journal no. 86 of 1983, p.12 -15, entitled “Dertig jaar is ‘n leeftyd”.

-The first management members after the re-establishment of the Section were:
+The first commitee members after the re-establishment of the Section were: